Chandra S. Bhatnagar is executive director of the ACLU of Southern California.

 Chandra joined the SoCal affiliate in July 2025.
 A leading expert on civil rights and human rights, he brings a distinguished 20-year track record as an organizational leader and changemaker spanning the nonprofit sector, federal government and higher education.

-In the fall of 2017, Chandra left the EEOC to join UCLA, where he helped establish and then led the institution’s Civil Rights Office, a neutral and independent civil rights enforcement entity that serves all of UCLA and the UCLA Health System.
+In 2017, Chandra joined UCLA as its inaugural assistant vice chancellor for civil rights, where he helped establish and lead the institution’s Civil Rights Office, a neutral and independent civil rights enforcement entity that serves all of UCLA and the UCLA Health System.

 Over the course of his career, Chandra has creatively used litigation, community organizing, public education and policy advocacy to defend communities who have been historically marginalized.
-For instance, in 2015, he was part of a team that successfully represented H-2B guest workers from India who were defrauded and exploited in a labor trafficking scheme in Mississippi and Texas.
+For instance, he was part of a legal team that successfully represented more than 500 H-2B guest workers from India who were subjected to race discrimination and exploitation in a labor trafficking scheme in Mississippi and Texas.
+In recognition of this effort, Chandra and co-counsel were recipients of the 2015 Public Justice Trial Lawyer of the Year Award.